-I was born in the United States, but I spent the majority of my childhood and adolescence in Taiwan.
+I was born in the United States, but I spent the majority of my childhood and adolescence in Taiwan — I am a self-identified "in-betweener"!
 Growing up bicultural and bicontinental, I experienced many of the struggles as well as the joys that come from navigating multiple roles in my family and community.
 I became interested in pursuing a career in therapy to bring intra- and interpersonal dynamics into an open realm in which emotions, expectations, and assumptions could be shared, validated, and explored without judgment.
 Through this process in which the unspoken can be spoken, I have witnessed my own life as well as my clients' lives deepen in meaningful and significant ways.

-I believe that people are so much more than their roles in their families, jobs, or communities, and as an expression of self-love, I strive to live a well-rounded life balancing work commitments with personal passions.
-When I'm not in the therapy room, you can find me taking photographs with my many film cameras, exploring restaurants and coffee shops in Chicago, and practicing Brazilian jiu-jitsu and yoga.
+I believe that we are all so much more than our roles in our families, jobs, and communities.
+As an expression of self-love and a stance against the forces of capitalism and white supremacy, I strive to live a joy-centered life balancing professional commitments with personal passions.
+When I'm not in the therapy room, you can find me taking photos with my many film cameras, exploring restaurants and coffee shops in Chicago, and practicing Brazilian jiu-jitsu and yoga.
 I also photograph headshots for other therapists.

 I believe that psychotherapy is a deeply personal endeavor that has the potential to enact positive, life-long changes.
 In my therapy sessions with my clients, I explore the ways that your past and present relationships impact you, identify manageable and actionable steps to take, and help you connect with your community in ways that facilitate the change you wish to achieve.
 As a relational therapist, I also believe that one of the most important platforms for change comes from the therapist-client relationship itself.
 In my practice, I therefore strive to connect with all my clients in genuine and authentic ways.
 The most frequent feedback I receive from those who work with me is that our sessions feel like comfortable and casual conversations.
 I enjoy getting to know every client I meet, and clients can expect me to be curious, compassionate, empathetic, and open.
 I aim to create an atmosphere of collaboration, creativity, and safety in which personal growth and healing can occur.